frolovlife/midnight-obs-theme/README.md

 - Unique designed icons.
 - Neutral dark gray design without colour shades for better perception of scenes.
-- Contrast scheme does not strain the eyes.
+- Low-contrast scheme does not strain the eyes.
-- Five styles of accent colors: blue, orange, pink, purple and red.
+- Slightly increased spacing between some elements for ease of interaction and visibility.
-- Rounded controls for easy interaction.
+- Rounded controls for aesthetics.
-- Spacious widgets for easy of use and visibility.
+- Five accent color styles: blue, orange, pink, purple and red.

 ## 📥 Downloading